Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 Limitations:

-• Requires using two separate models
+• Requires using two separate models, increasing complexity.

-• Can be expensive for high-volume usage
+• Can be expensive for high-volume usage.

-• Quality depends on audio clarity
+• Quality depends on audio clarity for Whisper.

 Real-world example: Record a podcast episode and automatically generate relevant images for social media posts.